 Sentry Mode requires your Battery to be at least 20% charged.
 If the Battery falls below 20%, Sentry Mode turns off and the mobile app sends you a notification.
 Power consumption may increase when Sentry Mode is active.

-How to Use Sentry Mode (Camera + App)
+How to Use Sentry Mode (With a USB Flash Drive)

 - Sentry Mode requires a properly

-formatted USB drive inserted in your vehicle's USB port (Tesla recommends using
+formatted USB drive inserted in your vehicle's USB port.
+Vehicles manufactured beginning

-manufactured from approximately 2020 are equipped with a pre-formatted USB drive
+approximately 2020 are equipped with a pre-formatted USB flash drive in the

 - Insert the USB drive into the USB port and navigate to .
 Your vehicle automatically formats the USB drive for you.

-- Insert the USB drive into the vehicle's USB port.
+- Insert the USB drive into the vehicle's USB port, preferrable the one in the glove box (if equipped).

-- With your vehicle in Park, enable Dashcam by navigating to .
+- With your vehicle in Park, enable Dashcam by navigating to (Dashcam must be enabled for Sentry Mode to work).

-- Touch in the Controls tab turns red.
+- Touch in Controls turns red.
 NoteRear camera recordings are available only on vehicles manufactured after approximately February 2018.

 When enabled, Sentry Mode is idle, ready to sound the alarm and save a recording of the security event if triggered.
 See Viewing Video Recordings for information on viewing footage.